mist64/cbmbus_doc/3 Commodore DOS.md

 ## File Access API

 Every medium has its own independent filesystem.
-A filesystem has a name, a two-character ID, and contains an unsorted set of files.
+A filesystem has a name, a two-character ID[^97], and contains an unsorted set of files.
 All files have a unique **name** as well as a file **type**, and have to be at least one byte in size[^1].
 Some devices maintain a last-changed timestamp with files, and some support nested subdirectories in order to group files.

-DOS does not specify a maximum size for disk or file names, but the limit for all Commodore and CMD devices is 16 characters.
+Commodore DOS does not specify a maximum size for disk or file names, but the limit for all Commodore and CMD devices is 16 characters.
 There is also no specified character encoding: Names consist of 8 bit characters, and DOS does not interpret them.
 Names have very few limitations:

 * The "`,`" (comma), "`:`" (colon), "`=`" (equals) and `CR` (carriage return) characters are illegal in disk, file and directory names (because of the syntax of channel names and commands).
 * The "`/`" (slash) character is illegal for directory names (because of the syntax of path specifiers).
 * The code `0xa0` (Unicode/ISO 8859-1 non-breaking space, CBM-ASCII shifted SPACE) is illegal in file and directory names (it is used as the terminating character on disk).

-There are two file type categories: sequential files and relative files.
+There are two categories of files: sequential and relative files.

 **Sequential files** only allow linear access, i.e. it is impossible to position the read or write pointer.
 They can be appended to though.
 There are three types of sequential files: `SEQ`, `PRG` and `USR`.
-They are treated the same by DOS, but the user convention is to store executable programs in PRG files and data into SEQ files.
+They are treated the same by DOS, but the user convention is to store executable programs in `PRG` files and data into `SEQ` files.

-**Relative files** (`REL`) have a fixed record size of 1-254 bytes and allow positioning the read/write pointer to any record and thus allow random access.
+**Relative files** (`REL`) have a fixed record size of 1 to 254 bytes and allow positioning the read/write pointer to any record and thus allow random access.
 (Early Commodore drives with DOS 1.x and some modern solutions don't support this.)

-(Commodore manuals sometimes also mention "random access files", but this is merely a reference to a set of direct block access commands; this is not associated with a filename.)

-While the interface to DOS often requres to specify the file type, it is not part of a file's identifier, i.e. there can not be two files with the same name but just a different type.
+While the interface to DOS often requires to specify the file type, it is not part of a file's identifier, i.e. there can not be two files with the same name but just a different type.

 ### Paths